Pre-Merger Introductory Guides

 Provides an overview of the Pre-merger notification process.
 Also explains the requirements for filing notification and gives a model request for information on the subject.
 An FAQ section is included.

-These Guidelines (bottom of page) outline the present enforcement policy of the Department of Justice and the Federal Trade Commission (the "Agency") concerning horizontal acquisitions and mergers ("mergers") subject to section 7 of the Clayton Act, to section 1 of the Sherman Act, or to section 5 of the FTC Act.
+These Guidelines outline the present enforcement policy of the Department of Justice and the Federal Trade Commission (the "Agency") concerning horizontal acquisitions and mergers ("mergers") subject to section 7 of the Clayton Act, to section 1 of the Sherman Act, or to section 5 of the FTC Act.
 They describe the analytical framework and specific standards normally used by the Agency in analyzing mergers.

 Hart-Scott Rodino Act Rules